Results 1 to 8 of 8

 Whatever you do don't shave it ATG to start with.
 I do a WTG on the first pass at kind of an oblique angle more than a straight down pass.
 Then on the second pass I do the coup de maitre which is not as scary as it looks if you have a good and sharp razor.
 If after you have the mustache area down you decide to try ATG go for it.
 I can't do it comfortably and I get bbs with the above mentioned procedure.

 For the chin area I do WTG first pass and ATG second pass on the sides of my chin.
 On the tip I stretch towards my ears holding the thumb and forefinger in a U shape and I do short buffing strokes XTG.
 These are the toughest areas for my particular beard along with either side of my windpipe.
 Separates the sharp from the not as sharp razors real quick.
-YMMV.“Be kind, for everyone you meet is fighting a hard battle,” attributed to Ian Maclaren, circa1897
+YMMV.Be careful how you treat people on your way up, you may meet them again on your way back down.

 - Join Date